unixpickle/anarch/README.md

 Some basic things I'd like to do before v0.1.0

- * Change page callback to be a function pointer
  * Create a `VirtPhysSize` type for sizes that must fit in the physical address space as well as the virtual one.

 I have *not* implemented NUMA.
 In the future, this will be my next step at improving the x86-64 implementation.